MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/create-tab-pages/content-page.md

 > [!NOTE]
 > * The behavior on mobile clients is not configurable through the native loading indicator property.
 Mobile clients show this indicator by default across content pages and iframe-based task modules.
 This indicator on mobile is shown when a request is made to fetch content and gets dismissed as soon as the request gets completed.

-If you indicate `showLoadingIndicator : true`  in your app manifest, then all tab configuration, content, and removal pages and all iframe-based task modules must follow the mandatory protocol.
+If you indicate `showLoadingIndicator : true`  in your app manifest, then all tab configuration, content, and removal pages and all iframe-based task modules must follow these steps:

-To show the loading indicator:
+**To show the loading indicator**

-* Add `"showLoadingIndicator": true` to your manifest.
+1. Add `"showLoadingIndicator": true` to your manifest.
-* Remember to call `microsoftTeams.initialize();`.
+1. Call `microsoftTeams.initialize();`.
-* **Mandatory**: Call `microsoftTeams.appInitialization.notifySuccess()` to notify Teams that your app has successfully loaded.
+1. As a **mandatory** step, call `microsoftTeams.appInitialization.notifySuccess()` to notify Teams that your app has successfully loaded.
 Teams then hides the loading indicator, if applicable.
 If `notifySuccess`  is not called within 30 seconds, it is assumed that your app timed out and an error screen with a retry option appears.
-* **Optional**: If you are ready to print to the screen and wish to lazy load the rest of your application's content, you can manually hide the loading indicator by calling `microsoftTeams.appInitialization.notifyAppLoaded();`.
+1. **Optionally**, if you are ready to print to the screen and wish to lazy load the rest of your application's content, you can manually hide the loading indicator by calling `microsoftTeams.appInitialization.notifyAppLoaded();`.
-* If your application fails to load, you can call `microsoftTeams.appInitialization.notifyFailure(reason);` to let Teams know there was an error.
+1. If your application fails to load, you can call `microsoftTeams.appInitialization.notifyFailure(reason);` to let Teams know there was an error.
 An error screen is shown to the user.
 The following code provides an example of application failure reasons:

     ```typescript
     /* List of failure reasons */